|

 On visiting the Lower Danube, you have an opportunity to get acquainted with a bright multinational culture of Bessarabia, to listen to the national songs, to join in their dances and to taste various sorts of sunny Southern wines.
 The most representative ethnic groups of Bessarabia are Russians, Ukrainians, Moldavians, Bulgarians and Gagauziens; in the pre-war time here also resided large German and Jewish communities.

+UKRAINIANS Already in the XIXth century Ukrainians became a numerous ethnic group of the area.
+Throughout the centuries, Ukrainians have been farmers.
+Besides, they are talented fishermen, gardeners, floriculturists - you cannot imagine the Ukrainian farmstead without a beautifully arranged garden and a vineyard.
 Throughout the centuries of their history Ukrainians have been inborn corn-growers.
 Besides, they are talented market-gardeners, fishermen, farmers, gardeners, floriculturists - you cannot imagine the Ukrainian farmstead without a garden being not well-groomed and a vineyard being not smothered in flowers and greenery.
 The icon was an obligatory object for the Ukrainian house to be in.
 Icons appeared in Ukraine as long ago as back to the Xth century after the Rus had been christened.

 A special place on the Ukrainian menu is given to “salo”, “vareniki” and “borsch”.
 More about these traditional dishes you can find at Local Cuisine.